ceramicnetwork/CIPs/CIPs/CIP-11/CIP-11.md

 * `description` - A short description that describes the data set in a few sentences
 * `schema` - A DocID of a schema document that has to be set on the *reference*
 * `url` - An url where more information about this data set can be found (optional)
+* `family` - The family to set for the reference document
 * `config` - An object with configurations needed for this data set (optional)

 The `config` object can be used for whatever is prefered by the creator of the data set.
 For example it might be useful to store additional schemas for the data set, urls where the data can be found, DocIDs of service providers that pin the data, etc.